The Luskie Family

 Shelley: “Mum played cards with Augustus and he always reminded her about the time she trumped his ace.
 The old folk would get my mum and dad to dance for them (they were great ballroom dancers) and Franciska also got my mum to do handstands for her.”

 Herbert’s widow, Edith, died in Christchurch in October 1971.

 Jack Luskie also died in Christchurch, on 24 January 1992.
-He is buried with his wife, Kathleen, at the Waimairi Lawn Cemetery.
+He is buried with his wife at the Waimairi Lawn Cemetery.

 Alexander Luskie died in November 2003, the day after this photograph was taken at his 90th birthday celebrations.
-The four generations of Luskies include Alex’s grandson, Shane Kenneth, and great-grandson, Jake Alexander.
-Alex’s elder son, Raymond Alexander Luskie, died in Auckland on 14 January 2000.
+The four generations of Luskies include Alexander's grandson, Shane Kenneth, and great-grandson, Jake Alexander.
+Alexander senior's elder son, Raymond Alexander Luskie, died in Auckland on 14 January 2000.

 Herbert Luskie’s plaque in the Alexandra cemetery reflects his life: no-nonsense and to the point.
 No storyteller, he took the reasons behind his complex character to his grave.14

 THANKS TO THE NORTH AUCKLAND RESEARCH CENTRE IN THE TAKAPUNA LIBRARY FOR THE LOAN OF AUDIO RECORDING EQUIPMENT.

 APART FROM THE FIRST ONE, ALL PHOTOGRAPHS COME FROM KENNETH, DOUGLAS AND EWEN LUSKIE, SHELLEY CASSERLY AND HELEN SINCLAIR, CO-AUTHOR OF THE WAIHOLA HOSTORY PROJECT